 Amino acids, like all matter for that matter, are made up of atoms, which are the basic “units” of elements (carbon (C), hydrogen (H), nitrogen (N), oxygen (O), etc.).
 Atoms are themselves made up of even smaller stuff – subatomic particles, which include positively-charged protons held together (with the help of neutral neutrons) in a dense central atomic nucleus and tiny little negatively-charged electrons whizzing around.
 Unlike the protons which are held super tight and are key to an atom’s identity (e.g. hydrogen ALWAYS has 1 and carbon ALWAYS has 6), electrons are more free to explore as long as they stay within the protons’ “sight.”

-They’re reigned in by the positive pull of the nucleus, so they can’t just wander off (at least not unless you give them a ton of energy and/or offer a great new home) but, especially the ones that are furthest away (the valence electrons) can roam a bit.
+They’re reigned in by the positive pull of the nucleus, so they can’t just wander off (at least not unless you give them a ton of energy and/or offer a great new home).
+But they can roam a bit – especially the ones that are furthest away (the valence electrons).
 And they can interact with the roaming electrons from other atoms.
 You can never know exactly where an electron will be, but there are certain places you’re most likely to find them, and we call these electronic “orbitals” You can think of them kinda like clouds that electrons spend most of their time in.

-A lot of times in biochemistry and organic chemistry, the atoms that are sharing electrons in covalent bonds are carbon (C) & hydrogen (H), and we call molecules with carbon/hydrogen skeletons HYDROCARBONS.
+A lot of times in biochemistry and organic chemistry, the atoms that are sharing electrons in covalent bonds are carbon & hydrogen, and we call molecules with carbon/hydrogen skeletons HYDROCARBONS.
 Hydrocarbons make great skeletons because carbon can hook up to up to 4 things so you have lots of options & directions to branch out on.
-And H can come and go more easily than other atoms so you can “swap it out” & it’s really small (smaller than all the other atomic alternatives) so if it does stick around it doesn’t get in the way too much.
+And the H?
+Hydrogen can come and go more easily than other atoms so you can “swap it out” & it’s really small (smaller than all the other atomic alternatives) so if it does stick around it doesn’t get in the way too much.